Martin-Stiller/JG-Maker-Artist-D-Pro-Klipper-Mainsail/README.md

 https://github.com/makerbase-mks/Klipper-for-MKS-Boards/tree/main/MKS%20Robin%20Pro%20V1.x

 There I found the standard printer.cfg for the Artist D Pro.
 The file "generic-mks-robin-pro-v1.cfg" Includes instructions on how to create the Klipper firmware.
+But you can skip the Firmware Compilation if you want.

 I still had an old laptop lying in the corner.
 I then installed Ubuntu Server on it.
 But any other Linux or a Raspberry Pi should also work.